tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/常见问题/iOS 常见问题_intl_en.md

 Use the enterprise signature certificate to build and release your application.
 Testers can download and install the application through the dedicated enterprise channel.
 2. App Store signature certificate
 Use the current push certificate released on App Store as follows:
 Release the preview version in TestFlight: upload the IPA package to [App Store Connect](https://appstoreconnect.apple.com), use TestFlight to create a beta version, and set the list of testers (Apple IDs) for the specified version in TestFlight.
-Testers can download and install your application through the official TestFlight application on App Store.
+Testers can download and install your application through the official **TestFlight** application on App Store.

 ### For iOS, how do I configure to change the badge number only without displaying the message?
 When creating a push, you can use the API to specify the notification bar message type, leave the title empty, and only set `badge_type`.
 For more information, please see [Push API](https://intl.cloud.tencent.com/document/product/1024/33764).
-The example is as follows:
+Sample:
 <dx-codeblock>
 :::  json
 {